jiaoshuntian/ivory-operator/docs/content/tutorial/customize-cluster.md

 There are several ways to add your own custom Kubernetes [Labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) to your Ivory cluster.

 - Cluster: You can apply labels to any IVYO managed object in a cluster by editing the `spec.metadata.labels` section of the custom resource.
-- Ivory: You can apply labels to a Ivory instance set and its objects by editing `spec.instances.metadata.labels`.
+- Ivory: You can apply labels to an Ivory instance set and its objects by editing `spec.instances.metadata.labels`.
 - pgBackRest: You can apply labels to pgBackRest and its objects by editing `ivoryclusters.spec.backups.pgbackrest.metadata.labels`.

 ## Annotations